 The answer to the first question is “yes.”
 Yes, it often does take a significant amount of effort to create effective sales enablement content.
 But it’s worth it.

 While you could devote the time it would take to creating sales enablement content to selling as you always have, your results will likely be similar to what you’re currently achieving.
 But once you create a few sales enablement pieces, your closing rate will rise.

 This is because sales enablement content is designed to showcase the features and benefits of the specific products you sell, define how your product helps specific buyer personas, and entice more sales.

 Providing your team with the appropriate resources and tools can streamline their task lists and automate processes, freeing up valuable time for them to focus on closing deals.

 At this point, we know what sales enablement content is and why it’s important for salespeople to have it in their selling arsenal.
 Now, let’s dig deeper into the kinds of sales enablement content pieces you can create for your company and why each one is valuable.

 Blog posts are the quintessential content marketing medium.
 But specific kinds of blog posts can also double as sales enablement content.

-Your company may already have informational blog post that explain the benefits of your company's products to potential customers.
-As a seller, you can share those posts with leads who are nearing the end of your sales funnel in order to help facilitate purchases.
+Your company may already have informational blog posts that explain the benefits of your company’s products to potential customers.
+As a seller, you can share those posts with leads who are nearing the end of your sales funnel to help facilitate purchases.

 Blog posts can be a very effective form of sales enablement content because they’re easy to share and contain a wealth of information when written properly.
 For us, blog posts comparing Nutshell’s benefits and features to those of our competitors have been a very effective driver of new customers.